abagusetty/CMakeBuild/dox/QuickStart.md

 Step 1 : Set-up Directory Structure
 -----------------------------------

-With NWChemExBase installed we're ready to start setting up your source tree.
+With CMakeBuild installed we're ready to start setting up your source tree.
 Let's call the root of your tree `root`.
 Owing to how CMake super builds work it's easiest if you have two subdirectories: one for your source and header files, which we'll call `srcs` one for your tests, which we'll call `tests`.